Peeyush-Jha/cse15l-lab-reports/Lab2.md

 ![Image](Final_text.png)

 This is the server with the URL *localhost:4000/*.
-Here, as the path is just "/" so the if statement lock gets executed and it just returns the vlaue of the string str.
+Here, as the path is just "/" so the if statement block gets executed and it just returns the value of the string str.

 # Part 2 : BUGS

-The bug I choose from lab 3 is in the method called "reversed" in the java file ArrayExamples.java
+The bug I chose from lab 3 is in the method called "reversed" in the java file ArrayExamples.java
 A failure-inducing input for the buggy program, as a JUnit test -